TanYiQing/PKOB-Website/README.md

 ## Introduction
 <p align="justify">Pusat Kawalan Operasi Bencana (PKOB) is a centralized system that can help the penghulu of a district quickly engage in post-disaster relief operations. </p>
 <p align="justify">In this assignment 1, PKOB system initial prototype will be developed.
 This initial prototype contains add, edit, and view details function.
-With this PKOB system initial prototype, victims can register their identity on this system.</p>
+With this PKOB system initial prototype, victims can register their identity on this system which they can easily request for assistance.</p>
-<p align="justify">With this PKOB system, victim can easily request for assistance.
-There will also a victim list for the admin to easily manage the victims data. </p>
+<p align="justify">Furthermore, there will also a victim list for the admin to easily manage the victims data.
+The victim list will contain details such as IC Number, Name, Phone Number, and Age.
+Age is the filed that will calculated automatically by the algorithm, based on the IC Number.</p>

 ## Result/Output (Screenshot of the output)